h4915577/java-senior-dev-refresher/microservices.md

 Microservices vs Monoliths

+What are the key differences between TLS and mTLS, and when would you use each?

 When to go for microservices and when to go for monolith.
 Wanted some practical examples.

 Having a shared DB between microservices, is it good or workable?